Xtra-Computing/FedOV/README.md

 # FedOV

-This is source code for paper One-Shot Federated Learning by Open-Set Voting.
+This is source code for paper Towards Addressing Label Skews in One-shot Federated Learning.
 An example running script is in `run.sh`.

 | Parameter                      | Description                                 |
 | ----------------------------- | ---------------------------------------- |